Electronic Case Reporting (eCR)

 Important Notes

-• Do not discontinue your existing reporting method for electronic case reported conditions (e.g., web-reporting, faxing reports to your local public health authority) until you receive official notification from LAC DPH authorizing this action.
-This authorization will be issued after all testing and validation processes are completed.
+• Do not discontinue your existing reporting method for electronic case reported conditions (e.g., web reporting, faxing reports) until LAC DPH officially authorizes it after testing/validation.

-• Some conditions may not be immediately available to be reported via eCR.
-Your organization will still be responsible for submitting those conditions manually until approved otherwise.
+• Some conditions may not be immediately available via eCR; continue manual submissions until approved otherwise.

-While currently not mandated by California law, it is required for PI and MIPS objective Public Health and Clinical Data Exchange.
+While not mandated by California law, it is required for PI and MIPS Public Health and Clinical Data Exchange.

-ELR is the electronic transmission of lab reports to public health for identification of notifiable conditions, while eCR is the automatic generation of an initial case report sent directly from the provider’s EHR system to public health.
-Please note that eCR is not intended to substitute any ELR requirements.
+ELR sends lab reports to public health for notifiable condition identification; eCR automatically generates an initial case report from the EHR to public health. eCR doesn’t replace ELR requirements.